Frequently Asked Questions

 Washers and dryers are located on the campus

-Is there an age limit for students?
+Is there an age limit to attend?

-Students must be 18 years old to attend
+You must be 18 years old to attend

 Can I bring a surfboard?